EMISSIONS REDUCTION INITIATIVES

 High-pressure flare reductions

-To better understand where and when flaring occurs in our operations, we created an internal dashboard to examine flaring volumes in real time.
+To better understand where and when flaring occurs in our operations, we created an internal dashboard to examine flaring volumes.
+We use the data to generate plans to reduce flaring volumes through a variety of innovative approaches, including novel midstream solutions.
+Examples include:

-Natural gas-fired burners are used in the surface facility process to ensure our oil meets sales specifications before it flows into the sales pipe.
-In 2022, we made a focused effort to gather operational data on the burners in our Anadarko and Permian operations.
+Natural gas-fired burners are used in the surface facility process to meet sales specifications before oil flows into the sales pipe.
+We have made a focused effort to gather operational data on the burners in our Anadarko and Permian operations.
 In addition to increasing the accuracy of our GHG reporting, this data has enabled operational synergies such as optimizing burner fuel usage and increasing production reliability.

-Ovintiv has developed new, low-emitting wellsite designs that are being routinely implemented across our operations and are a result of numerous technologies being deployed across our operating areas, including:
+Ovintiv has developed innovative wellsite designs that are being routinely implemented across our operations and incorporate numerous technologies and practices that reduce emissions, including:

 • Eliminating high-emitting equipment such as line heaters

-• Finding alternatives for natural gas pneumatics (i.e. electric actuation, instrument air or liquid nitrogen systems)
+• Finding alternatives for natural gas driven pneumatics (e.g., electric actuation, instrument air or liquid nitrogen systems)

-In the U.S., our new well-pad facilities use instrument air skids in place of natural gas-powered pneumatics.
+In the U.S., our new well-pad facilities use instrument air powered pneumatic valves in place of natural gas-powered pneumatics.
 We employ a fit-for-purpose design that allows for alignment and synergies between asset areas.
-In Texas, we have also developed a low-emitting vent design on our Permian wellsites, which includes zero-bleed pneumatic devices and electrically operated control valves and chemical pumps.
+In Texas, we have also developed a design on our Permian wellsites that includes zero-bleed pneumatic devices and electrically operated control valves and chemical pumps.

 Powering production with hydroelectricity